 West: Wheelchair Van Grants by State

-Are there wheelchair van grants in my state?
+Are there disability vehicle grants in my state?

 Many states have programs or services to help aid residents in acquiring the mobility equipment they need.
 Some grants are condition-based, while others are community-based.
 You can begin your state-by-state search below.
 Remember to also check with your BraunAbility dealer for financial resources in your local area.

 Short-Term Assistance and Referral Programs (STAR)

 People with developmental disabilities and their families may apply for Short-Term Assistance & Referral Programs (STAR) to address short-term needs; maximum of $2,500 per recipient.
 Used for: environmental modifications, adaptive equipment; services such as behavioral training, personal care, and medical appointments.
 It also offers an alternative loan program.

 Restricted to: 501(c)(3) Public Charities.
 Supports projects with grants that result in increased earnings, increased access to economic resources (housing, health care, or childcare), improved credit scores, and accumulation of assets (savings, homeownership, education) for low-income families and individuals.